 What impact might interest rates have on the Skyline REITs?

 There are many factors that come into play when discussing market reactions, historical trends, and what the Bank of Canada may or may not do.
 Ultimately, however, there is no crystal ball to predict monetary or fiscal policy.
 For this reason, all three of Skyline’s REIT investments remain focused on their core acquisition strategy: buying in strong and vibrant communities, where value can be surfaced, where stable cash flow opportunities exist, and where economies of scale can be leveraged.
-By remaining committed to this acquisition strategy, the REITs have historically weathered economic uncertainty and remained stable in terms of unit values and distributions.
+By remaining committed to this acquisition strategy, the REIT have historically weathered economic uncertainty and remained stable in terms of unit values and distributions.

 “Historically, when we have seen big volatility swings in the public market, the private sector has seen greater investment activity,” says Mike Bonneveld, Vice President of Skyline Asset Management Inc.